 TOPMed participant characteristics

-We used a multi-ethnic dataset from the TOPMed consortium (freeze 8 release) to train ML models using PRSs for systolic and diastolic BP (SBP and DBP, respectively).
+We used a multi-ethnic dataset from the TOPMed consortium (freeze 8 release) to train non-linear ML models using PRSs for systolic and diastolic BP (SBP and DBP, respectively).
 The dataset included 62,295 unrelated participants from fifteen U.S.- and Taiwan-based studies.
 Participant characteristics are provided in Table 1.
 Individuals self-identified according to categories of race and ethnicity: there were 14,587 Black participants, 30,668 White participants, 4,655 Asian participants, 11,904 Hispanic/Latino participants and 481 participants of “Other” or “Unknown” decent.
 Descriptions of each of the contributing TOPMed studies are provided in Supplementary Note 1.